yellows8/browserhax_fright/README.md

 This exploits the "stsc" vuln with MP4 parsing. https://blog.zimperium.com/stagefright-vulnerability-details-stagefright-detector-tool-released/

 This requires the following repo: https://github.com/yellows8/3ds_browserhax_common See that repo for usage info as well.
+All system-versions <=10.1.0-27 are supported, as of when this exploit was released.

 Currently the length of the URL used for accessing this hax must be less than 48 characters.